 “Who made you a ruler and judge over us?”
 (Exod.
 2:14)

-* God’s calling on your life will often irritate those who resist God’s authority.
+* God’s calling on your life will often trigger and irritate those who resist God’s authority.

 Modern Parallel: